dfeehan/dfeehan.github.io/index.md

 **Updates**

+I had a great visit to Duke, where I gave a talk at the DuPRI Seminar.

+I gave a talk at the Center for Statistics and the Social Sciences at the University of Washington, a wonderful group of researchers.

 In June, I was invited to the US State Department, where I gave a talk hosted by the Bureau of Intelligence and Research.